NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 --duplicate-cn
   Allow multiple clients with the same common name to concurrently connect.
-In the absence of this option, OpenVPN will disconnect a client instance upon connection of a new client having the same common name.
+In the absence of this option, spotify will disconnect a client instance upon connection of a new client having the same common name.

 --ifconfig-pool args